 - 1.3.1 The GLA operates several structures to ensure that AEB decision making is subject to independent scrutiny.
-Arrangements include scrutiny by the London Assembly in line with its role described in the Greater London Act 1999 and specifically its Education Panel and Budget and Performance Committee. - 1.3.2 In addition, all decision making is subject to sign-off by senior officers who are all independent from the AEB Delivery team (including sign-off from the GLA's legal and finance teams).
-Sign-off is also sought from the GLA's Executive Director for Communities and Skills on all AEB MD forms.
+Arrangements include scrutiny by the London Assembly in line with its role described in the Greater London Act 1999 and specifically its Education Panel and Budget and Performance Committee. - 1.3.2 In addition, the process for confirming that the Mayor is accepting the advice of the AEB Mayoral Board (and SfL Board/Business Partnership) offers independent scrutiny.
+Officers seeking a Mayoral Decision (MD) must enter a process of seeking senior officer buy-in (including sign-off from the GLA's Executive Director for Resources and the GLA's legal and finance teams) and make the case for spending and seeking authority to act.